The Ultimate Guide to Atlas Ocean Voyages: Yacht-Style Expeditions

 Who Is the Atlas Guest?

-While the ships have elevators and accessible cabins, the "Expedition" nature of the product remains.
-Using the Zodiacs requires stepping from a moving ship into a moving rubber boat.
-In Polar regions, landings are often on wet, rocky beaches.
+Mobility note: The expedition format means Zodiac landings on wet, rocky beaches.
 Travelers with limited mobility can still enjoy the ship—the views from the Dome and the suites are spectacular—but getting ashore in remote places may be limited.